 H-1B Visa Restaurant Operations Management Jobs

-Restaurant Operations Management roles qualify for H-1B sponsorship when the position requires a bachelor's degree in hospitality management, business administration, or a related field.
+Restaurant Operations Management roles qualify for H-1B visa sponsorship when the position requires a bachelor's degree in hospitality management, business administration, or a related field.
 Multi-unit oversight, P&L responsibility, and systems-level thinking strengthen the specialty occupation case.
 Employers in full-service and fast-casual chains file LCAs with DOL before sponsoring.

-See All Restaurant Operations Management JobsOverview
+Find H-1B Visa Restaurant Operations Management JobsOverview

-Showing 5 of 249+ Restaurant Operations Management jobs
+Showing 2 of 27+ Restaurant Operations Management jobs

-See all 249+ Restaurant Operations Management jobs
+See all Restaurant Operations Management Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Restaurant Operations Management roles.